lwcook/horsetail-matching/README.md

 Installation Instructions.

+The easiest way to install horsetailmatching is using pip, at the command line type: "pip install horsetailmatching".

-First download the package either by:
+Alternatively, if you prefer downloading the source files and installing using python directly, first download the package either by:
 1) Cloning this repository
 2) Downloading the repository as a .zip file
 3) Downloading as a .tar.gz file from https://pypi.python.org/pypi/horsetailmatching